quicwg/base-drafts/draft-ietf-quic-transport.md

 since last receiving a packet.
 Restarting when sending packets ensures that connections do not prematurely time out when initiating new activity.

-The value for an idle timeout can be asymmetric.
-The value advertised by an endpoint is only used to determine whether the connection is live at that endpoint.
+Each endpoint can advertise a different idle timeout value.
+An idle timeout indicates the connection will be abandoned when the timer ends or soon afterwards.
+If a peer advertises a smaller idle timeout value than the local endpoint, the local endpoint MAY choose to idle timeout after the shorter period advertised by the peer.
+By announcing an idle timeout, an endpoint commits to initiating an immediate close ({{immediate-close}}) if it abandons a connection prior to both its peers and its own idle timeout expiring.

 An endpoint that sends packets near the end of the idle timeout period of a peer risks having those packets discarded if its peer enters the draining state before the packets arrive.
-If a peer could timeout within a Probe Timeout (PTO; see Section 6.3 of {{QUIC-RECOVERY}}), it is advisable to test for liveness before sending any data that cannot be retried safely.
+If a peer could time out within an Probe Timeout (PTO; see Section 6.2.2 of {{QUIC-RECOVERY}}), it is advisable to test for liveness before sending any data that cannot be retried safely.
 Note that it is likely that only applications or application protocols will know what information can be retried.

 ## Immediate Close